octo-cli/octo-cli/README.md

 The decision to not automatically set preview headers is intended to prevent users from unknowingly becoming reliant on APIs that are subject to change.

-#### Errors

-Octo-cli exits non-zero when it sees an http status >= 400.
-It does no error handling beyond this, and it hasn't been decided how we want to handle errors.

-#### Debugging

-There's not currently any way to make octo-cli output any debugging data.

 #### Examples

 ###### Use GITHUB_TOKEN environment variable to set your credentials